pump-io/pump.io/API.md

 "note".

-The activity streams specification is long; there are also several extensions that ActivityPump supports.
+The activity streams specification is long; there are also several extensions that pump.io supports.
 The
 [Activity Base Schema](http://activitystrea.ms/specs/json/schema/activity-schema.html)
 lists some common object types and verbs.